KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/prices.md

 The following stop-loss values are common in margin trading:

-- A `10x` leverage can tolerate up to a `10%` decrease in price before forced liqiduation occurs
+- A `10x` leverage can tolerate up to a `10%` decrease in price before forced liquidation occurs
-- A `100x` leverage can tolerate up to a `1%` decrease in price before forced liqidation occurs
+- A `100x` leverage can tolerate up to a `1%` decrease in price before forced liquidation occurs

 ##### Summary of a Brief Explanation to Margin Trading